bartektricks/noob-skater/README.md

 # Noob Skater

-A multiplayer skateboarding game with Supabase server discovery.
+A multiplayer skateboarding game with Supabase server discovery built entirely with Cursor and Claude 3.7.
+Code is probably bad but I didn't write a single line of code just to see how will it handle building something semi complex by itself.

 ## Setup